azawawi/raku-magickwand/README.md

 ### Windows

-For 64-bit Windows, please install the [`64-bit`](https://www.imagemagick.org/download/binaries/ImageMagick-7.0.8-14-Q16-x64-dll.exe)
+For Windows, most people will want the standard 64-bit [`DLL installer`](https://www.imagemagick.org/script/download.php#windows).
-DLL installer.
-Otherwise, use the [`32-bit`](https://www.imagemagick.org/download/binaries/ImageMagick-7.0.8-14-Q16-x86-dll.exe) version.
+ If you need 32-bit or other special options, select the appropriate alternate installer.

 Also please remember to enable **"Add to PATH"** option.